SheriffAbdullah/TIGER/README.md

 # TIGER
-Timetable Generator with Professor Preferences using Genetic Algorithms to generate timetables in 0.1s, using Python3 and libraries: numpy, Tkinter.
+Proprietary Timetable Generator with Professor Preferences using Genetic Algorithms to generate timetables in 0.1s, using Python3 and libraries: numpy, Tkinter.